 Some children may also be compulsorily accommodated including children who are remanded to the council or subject to a criminal justice supervision order with a residence requirement (Section 21 Children Act 1989).

 A child may be taken into care under this section if there is reasonable cause to believe that they are likely to suffer significant harm if urgent action is not taken.

-This policy (PDF, 187kb) explains how we will support family and friends carers.
+The Family and Friends Care Policy (PDF, 187kb) explains how we will support family and friends carers.
 Family and friends carers are extended family or family friends who look after a child or young person who can't be cared for by their birth parents.
-We have a legal responsibility, under the Children Act 1989, to provide family and friends carers with the support that they need to safeguard and promote the child or young person's welfare, regardless of whether they are classed as "looked after" by the Council.
+We have a legal responsibility, under the Children Act 1989, to provide family and friends carers with the support that they need to safeguard and promote the child or young person's welfare, regardless of whether they are classed as "looked after" by the council.

-We have also provided practice guidance (PDF, 226kb) for professionals working with family and friends carers.
+We have also provided Family and Friends Care Policy - Practice Guidance (PDF, 226kb) for professionals working with family and friends carers.